Please read the policy statement and disclaimer before reading the answers on this page.

 If you have a question or correction you would like added to the FAQ, please contact the webmaster using the "Contact" menu.

-Q1: When and where are regionals being held?
+Q1: Where are regionals and nationals being held?

 2014 Women's Regional Sites